Denoising Complex Covariance Matrices with Hybrid ResNet and Random Matrix Theory: Cryptocurrency Portfolio Applications: Introduction

 \section{Introduction}

+Random Matrix Theory (RMT) has played a pivotal role in elucidating complex interactions in nuclear physics~\cite{mehta2004random}, revealing signatures of quantum chaos~\cite{bohigas1984characterization}, and describing quantum transport phenomena~\cite{beenakker1997random}.
+The Wishart distribution describes the sample covariance matrix of multivariate Gaussian data~\cite{wishart1928generalised}.
+Within the framework of RMT, such covariance matrices are commonly referred to as members of the Wishart Orthogonal Ensemble (WOE).
+The Wishart distribution can be viewed as a natural multivariate generalization of the relationship between the univariate normal distribution and the chi-square distribution~\cite{pena2002analisis}.

+Wishart-type random matrix models naturally arise in a wide range of physical and applied contexts, including antenna selection in communication technologies~\cite{sadek2007active}, nuclear physics~\cite{fyodorov1997statistics}, quantum chromodynamics~\cite{verbaarschot1994spectrum}, and nonintersecting Brownian motions~\cite{schehr2008exact}.

-Random Matrix Theory (RMT) has played a pivotal role in elucidating complex interactions in nuclear physics~\cite{mehta2004random}, revealing quantum chaos signatures~\cite{bohigas1984characterization}, and describing quantum transport phenomena~\cite{beenakker1997random}.
-More recently, RMT has been successfully applied to denoise empirical covariance matrices and enhance optimal asset allocation in portfolio theory~\cite{laloux1999noise, ledoit2011eigenvectors, bun2017cleaning, ledoit2020analytical}.
-Within this framework, several methodologies have been proposed to identify meaningful signals and suppress noise originating from the finite size of empirical samples~\cite{laloux1999noise, potters2005financial}.
-Furthermore, renewed attention has arisen in mathematical statistics, where advanced techniques grounded in free probability and deterministic equivalents have provided rigorous analytical tools for high-dimensional covariance estimation~\cite{yang2015robust, bun2017cleaning, Burda2022}.
+More recently, RMT has been successfully applied to the denoising of empirical covariance matrices of Wishart type, leading to improved optimal asset allocation within portfolio theory~\cite{laloux1999noise, ledoit2011eigenvectors, bun2017cleaning, ledoit2020analytical}.
+Within this framework, several methodologies have been proposed to identify meaningful signals and suppress noise arising from the finite size of empirical samples~\cite{laloux1999noise, potters2005financial}.
+Furthermore, renewed attention has emerged in mathematical statistics, where advanced techniques grounded in free probability theory and deterministic equivalents have provided rigorous analytical tools for high-dimensional covariance estimation~\cite{yang2015robust, bun2017cleaning, Burda2022}.

-These approaches share the common characteristic of focusing primarily on the eigenvalues of the covariance matrix, whose empirical distribution asymptotically converges to a deterministic function.
-In contrast, the role of eigenvectors has been largely secondary within these frameworks.
-In essence, RMT-based estimators improve covariance estimation by applying nonlinear shrinkage transformations to the eigenvalues while keeping the eigenvectors fixed~\cite{ledoit2004well, ledoit2011eigenvectors, ledoit2022power}.
-However, it has been demonstrated that the distance between the leading sample eigenvectors and their true population counterparts diverges without bound in high-dimensional settings~\cite{donoho2018optimal}.
+In essence, RMT-based estimators improve covariance estimation by applying nonlinear shrinkage transformations to the eigenvalue spectrum while keeping the eigenvectors fixed~\cite{ledoit2004well, ledoit2011eigenvectors, ledoit2022power}.
+These estimators are known as Rotationally Invariant Estimators (RIEs).
+From this perspective, RMT-based estimators exploit the asymptotic properties of the eigenvalue distribution of the sample covariance matrix, which converges to a deterministic limit in the high-dimensional regime \( N/T = \mathcal{O}(1) \) \cite{bun2017cleaning, Burda2022}, corresponding to a system of \(N\) time series observed over \(T\) periods.